lanl/ELEMENTS/swage/README.md

 * facet (a portion of a patch)
 * corner (a corner of a sub-cell)

 Connectivity data structures exist to map from from an index to another index space (e.g., all nodes in an element) and to walk over neighboring mesh entities (e.g., all sub-cells around a sub-cell).
-The SWAGE library is stitched together with the elements library in the geometry library to support arbitrary-order meshes (i.e., elements with linear or curved edges) and diverse numerical schemes including continuous and discontinuous finite element methods, and finite volume methods.
+The **SWAGE** library is stitched together with the elements library in the geometry library to support arbitrary-order meshes (i.e., elements with linear or curved edges) and diverse numerical schemes including continuous and discontinuous finite element methods, and finite volume methods.

 <p align="center"><img src="https://github.com/lanl/ELEMENTS/blob/master/swage/Data-structures-ELEMENTS.png" width="800">

 ### Index naming conventions
 The global index spaces for the mesh (but local to a rank) are denoted with a _gid_.
 The index spaces for the local mesh entities, relative to a _gid_, are denoted with a _lid_.
-The index spaces in a reference element, which comes from the elements library and are not in SWAGE, are denoted with a _rid_.
+The index spaces in a reference element, which comes from the elements library and are not in **SWAGE**, are denoted with a _rid_.
 A local refernce index, relative to a _rid_, is denoted with a _rlid_.

 ## Usage
 To code to walk over all the elements in the mesh and then over all the sub-cells in the element would be,